How to Launch a Startup and Avoid Burnout

 5. Give everyone some decision-making power

-Feelings of resentment develop when you make employees question the worth of what they do by doing too much hand-holding and/or micro-managing.
+Feelings of resentment develop when you make employees question the worth of what they do by doing too much hand-holding or micro-managing.

 If you show even the most junior employees that you trust them with their responsibilities, you encourage them to take more pride in their work.
-This leads to better performance and an overall positive sense of what you are all doing in building the success of your company.
+This leads to better performance and an overall positive sense of what you are all doing to build your company's success.

 In conclusion:

-Remember to treat yourself well, take some deep breaths, and move forward on your now prioritized list of tasks.
+Remember to treat yourself well, take some deep breaths, and move forward on your now-prioritized list of tasks.
 We're rooting for you!
-If there's anything we can do to help, reach out to us through the link below.
+If there's anything we can do to help, contact us through the link below.